Apollo3zehn/PureHDF/README.md

 ## 8.2 Multi-Threading (FileStream) (.NET 6+)

-Starting with .NET 6, there is a new API to access files in a thread-safe way which HDF5.NET utilizes.
+Starting with .NET 6, there is a new API to access files in a thread-safe way which PureHDF utilizes.
 The process to load data in parallel is similar to the memory-mapped file approach above:

 ```cs
 const ulong TOTAL_ELEMENT_COUNT = xxx;